(3 minute read)

 “Death by clutter is the worst.
 Slowly our lives are suffocated one item at a time until we are buried in our belongings, yet we remain.” –Jamie Cearley, PhD

 So many of us recognize we have too much stuff but we get lost in how to get rid of it.
 Where do we start?
 How do we get past the emotional hurdles?
-For others of us, we manage to clean out, and clean out yet again only to find our closets crammed a few months later.
-How do we stop the reappearance of stuff?
+For others of us, we manage to clean out, and then clean out yet again only to find our closets crammed a few months later.
+How do we stop the reappearance of stuff and have less clutter?

-Here are 19 practical tips on how to stop amassing stuff:
+Here are 19 practical tips on how to have less clutter:

 - Start slow.
 Start with one drawer, one box, or maybe an area of high traffic like your kitchen countertops.
 If you go on a rampage of haste and your emotions are not prepared, you will miss your stuff.